sathyamus/ReadME/feign.md

 ## Retryer
-  -> If APIs are not accessible, to retry x times for getting the response
+  -> If APIs are not accessible, to retry x times for getting the response -> retryInterval ...
+4000ms == 4s ..
+Frequency in which Retry should bed called

 ## Feign Hystrix Defaults